 • Meditation, yoga, deep breathing helps a lot to recover fast.

-• Back counting helps diverting focus.
+• Back counting helps to divert focus.

 • Writing down your thoughts /worries.

-• Move to park feel open air and deep breathing in open air helps to relax and calm your mind.
+• Move to park feel open air and deep breathing in the open air helps to relax and calm your mind.

 • Listen to your favorite music.

 • Take a warm shower